Advancing Identification method of Gamma-Ray Bursts with Data and Feature Enhancement: Discussion and Conclusion

 Further validation confirms that this frequency-adaptive architecture maintains performance advantages even near theoretical accuracy saturation, demonstrating its superiority and robustness in handling the unique spectral dynamics of GRB light curves, highlighting the methodological advancement in alleviating the unique challenges of GRB identification.
 As visualized in Figure \ref{fig:feature_cam_compare}, the model selectively attends to critical burst characteristics, exhibiting strong concordance with domain expertise in GRB identification.
 The incorporation of the AFFE module significantly enhances the ResNet architecture’s capacity to extract physically meaningful features, enabling comprehensive characterization of burst processes.
 This Fourier-domain enhancement improves classification by explicitly modeling spectral-temporal correlations—critical for distinguishing GRBs from noise, as key burst signatures (e.g., multi-phase emission, spectral lags) are jointly encoded in both time and frequency domains.
-It is important to note that predictive uncertainty remains a critical consideration in real-world astrophysical applications. while our model achieves high accuracy, the confidence of predictions—especially for low-significance or atypical bursts—requires further quantification, and future work should integrate uncertainty estimation techniques to better assess classification reliability.

 Additionally, Grad-CAM feature visualization and UMAP dimensionality reduction confirm the model’s ability to focus on physically meaningful \(T_{90}\) regions and reveal intrinsic clustering of GRBs by origin, morphology, and observational properties (SNR, duration).
 The geometric structure of the low-dimensional UMAP embedding reflects the model’s success in capturing fundamental physical differences between GRB subclasses.
 Misclassified GRBs are predominantly located in low-SNR regions, suggesting that these faint detections require specialized further analysis.
 The model exhibits clear distribution differences between long and short bursts, confirming its ability to capture discriminative features for GRB classification and successfully capture subtle variations in light curve morphology and temporal evolution patterns.